snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 * **end-to-end-vlan.sh**: Runs **core-end-to-end.sh** on VLAN packets.
 * **selftest.sh**: Runs both **end-to-end.sh** and **end-to-end-vlan.sh**

-`

 **adding the sample test**:

 All tests are defined in the "test_env.sh" file.
-This file has to be edited to include the sample test The check app always checks the provided data to decide if the test is successful or not:
+This "test_env.sh" file has to be edited to include the sample test.
+The check app always checks the provided data to decide if the test is successful or not: <br>

 - if the optional counters-file is provided, then it must match
 - the resulting out.pcap files must always match

 **pass-criteria without the optional counters.lua file**

 ```
 src/program/snabbvmx/tests/end-to-end$ vi test_env.sh